spo0ds/RPS/Readme.md

 - Game management: Pause and resume games as needed to ensure smooth play.
 - Fee adjustments: Adapt the protocol fee for optimal game economics.
 - Token minting: Generate custom tokens for specific addresses.
-- Winner selection: Choose the champion and distribute the winning prize accurately.

 ## Getting Started: